Raghukashyap1143/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module4.md

     **ProTip!** When a vulnerable code is no longer detected in the latest build for pipelines with the dependency scanning task, the state of the associated alert is automatically changed to Closed.
 To see these resolved alerts, you can use the **State filter** in the main toolbar and select **Closed**.

 ### Task 3: Fixing the Code to resolve the alert

+In this task, you’ll address a specific code scanning alert (e.g., an uncontrolled command line input) by directly editing the vulnerable code in the Azure DevOps editor.
+You'll create a new branch, commit your fix, and validate it through a pull request and pipeline run.

 1. This is simple to fix using parameters in the command line described in the remediation steps.